hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > I wish they were exposed a little more.
 >
 > Jem.
-Of quacks, like these, I'd put to flight a score.
+Of quacks, like these, I'd put to flight a score[^103].

+[^103]: As the anther has noticed the excellent personification of the character of Chassee, it would appear unjust to omit mentioning also, the admirable manner in which the characters of Belinda and Jemima were performed.
+It ladies, equally competent, were occasionally to visit the assemblies of certain professors, it would make them hide their diminished heads, unless they possessed even more assurance than they are supposed to have, and that would be ---.

+> There's one who keeps a gallimaufry hop[^104],
 >
-> There's one who keeps a gallimaufry hop,
->
 > Thinks all his gagging brethren to overtop,

->
+[^104]: Perhaps it might not be a libellous reflection on the above professor to say, he keeps a common hop, he may therefore be justly charged with presumption in pretending that his academy is on the principle of L'académie royale, Paris.
+If there are any who have visited both institutions, they can judge of the similarity; he is, however, imitated by another,person, superior to him in professional ability, though not in intellect or modesty.

 > Sends forth a bill of fare, "comme un François",
 >
->
-Not to bring folks to dance, but fools to pay.
+> Not to bring folks to dance, but fools to pay.
 >
 > "Academic Royale" meets the wandering eye,
 >